hakimel/reveal.js/README.md

 When working on presentation with a lot of media or iframe content it's important to load lazily.
 Lazy loading means that reveal.js will only load content for the few slides nearest to the current slide.
 The number of slides that are preloaded is determined by the `viewDistance` configuration option.

 To enable lazy loading all you need to do is change your `src` attributes to `data-src` as shown below.
 This is supported for image, video, audio and iframe elements.
-Lazy loaded iframes will also unload when the containing slide is no longer visible.

 ```html
 <section>